 Prof. Dr. Susanne Muth (HU)

-Dr. Regina Attula (coordinator and academic associate)
+Dr. Regina Attula (coordinator)

 Annegret Klünker M.A.
 (FUB) (student representative)